FossMec/Practice-Git/submit-a-pull-request/Annamaliakal/hello-world.md

 I would like to join FOSSMEC because I believe that it will help me to improve my coding skills.

 # **Skills**
-  I am Familiar with the basics of:
+  I am familiar with the basics of:
   * Python
   * C++
   * MySQL